lisun85/Global-Coin-Research/README.md

 # GCR Token Contracts
-Smart contracts GCR Token, minted on a vesting schedule.
+Smart contracts for GLobal Coin Research to mint GCR Token.
+The minting be based on a 4-year vesting schedule.

 ## Run
 - Install: `make install`